 View security settings and revoke access

-The user's security settings on a user profile gives you the ability to evaluate and alter that user's security settings.
+The security settings on a user profile gives you the ability to evaluate and alter that user's security settings.
 In particular, you may:

 - Determine if 2-step verification is in use